ClonyPDF home

 Can I take a passport photo with my phone?

 Yes.
-A modern phone camera works well if the lighting is even, the background is plain, and you face the camera straight on.
-A photo tool then corrects the size, framing, and background.
+A modern phone rear camera works well if the lighting is even, the background is plain, and you face the camera straight on.
+Switch off portrait blur and beautification, then use a photo tool to correct the size, framing, and background.

 Create Your Compliant Brunei Passport Photo Now